villagehiker/templer/examples/casestudy/readme.md

 The text to the left of the equal sign is a variable name.

-Using a path variable as part of an HTML link creates a correct href path from the source page to the destination page.
+Using a path variable as part of an HTML link creates a correct relative href path from the source page to the destination page.
 For example, this href link uses the `travelpath` variable for the travel folder: `<a href="<!-- tmpl_var name='travelpath' -->/">Travel</a>`.
 Templer renders the link correctly from:

-* the root folder: `<a href="travel/">Travel</a>`
+* the root folder as: `<a href="travel/">Travel</a>`
-* a subfolder of the root folder: `<a href="../travel/">Travel</a>`
+* a subfolder of the root folder as: `<a href="../travel/">Travel</a>`
-* a subfolder of the subfolder: `<a href="../../travel/">Travel</a>`
+* a subfolder of the subfolder as: `<a href="../../travel/">Travel</a>`

-This makes trivial the creation of menus within a template layout as the paths alway render correctly, regardless of the folder depth within the website.
-The same applies to links between internal content pages.
+This makes trivial the creation of menus from a single template layout as the paths alway render correctly, regardless of the folder depth within the website.
+The same path  functions works for links between internal content pages.

+Global variables go at the end of `templer.cfg` file.They go after the line saying `# Anything below this is a global variable, accessible by name in your templates.`

 ### Template Layout File

+All of the HTML for page design goes into the Template Layout File.
+The default template layout file is `default.layout`.
+A template file is a regular HTML file.
+It contains at least one variable for inserting page content.
+Optionally, the template can include variables for inserting other items such as page-specific content or include files.
+Conditional statements can include or exclude content.

 The Village Hiker site uses one page template.
 It works for both index.html pages and website content pages.
-The template uses both global and page-specific variables to make each page unique. blah blah blah..
+The template uses both global and page-specific variables to make each page unique.
+It also contains conditional statements.
+This is the heart of the Village Hiker website design.
+Since valid

 ### Include Files